Entangled simultaneity versus classical interactivity in communication complexity

 For any discrete set $A$, let $\U[A]$ denote the uniform distribution on $A$.
 Sometimes (e.g., in subscripts) we will write ``$\unin A$'' instead of ``$\sim\U[A]$''.
 We will sometimes emphasise that a distribution on $\01^{2n}$ is ``viewed as bipartite'' (i.e., assumed to be the joint distribution of two random variables, containing $n$ bits each) by calling it \e{a distribution on $\01^{n+n}$}; similarly, we will write ``$(X,Y)\in\01^{n+n}$'', etc.

-For a random variable $X\sim\mu$, we will use both $\h X$ and $\h\mu$ to denote the corresponding binary entropy, and similarly for the (binary) min-entropy $\hm X=\hm\mu\deq\Minn{x_0}{\log\l(\dr1{\mu(x_0)}\r)}$ and their conditional versions\fn {In the case of min-entropy we only allow \e{conditioning on events}, defined as the min-entropy of the corresponding distribution.}.
-We need the following ``weak chain rule with strong tail bound'' for min-entropy:\fn {In writing this paper we have been looking for more natural and sometimes more general formulations.
-E.g., \clmref{c_minch} allows phrasing \lemref{l_bound} in terms of min-entropy; a more ad hoc formulation would get rid of the claim at the expense of -- subjectively -- less naturally-sounding lemma statement.}
+For a random variable $X\sim\mu$, we will use both $\h X$ and $\h\mu$ to denote the corresponding binary entropy, and similarly for the (binary) min-entropy $\hm X=\hm\mu\deq\Minn{x_0}{\log\l(\dr1{\mu(x_0)}\r)}$ and their conditional versions.\fn {In the case of min-entropy we only allow \e{conditioning on events}, defined as the min-entropy of the corresponding distribution.}